 I start to add highlights to the rocks by mixing burnt umber and titanium white to the mix.
 I ultimately want to give the illusion of wet rocks.

 I define the shapes of the rocks in the foreground on the left side in preparation for adding more details when they are dry.
 I felt these rocks need to occupy more space in the composition so I made them bigger.

 I introduce foam patterns in the breaking waves by mixing ultramarine blue, quinacridone magenta and titanium white.
 These are also the same colours I am using for the foamy water in the breaking wave.

 At this stage of the painting, I am refining the highlights in the white water in the foreground taking care not to make it completely white as I still need to keep it tonally a little darker so that when I add the highlights at the end with pure titanium white it will really pop.

 Using a dagger brush I paint the shadows in the white water using the same colours I used in the shadow areas of the foam in the breaking wave.

 I paint the glistening water in the rocks on the right of the painting using titanium white with a tiny amount of burnt umber mixed with it.

 Using an old fan brush where I had removed some of the bristles with some scissors I paint water droplets in the foam burst on the right side of the painting.

-Next, I focus on painting the reflect light on top of the rocks but also in a manner that gives the illusions that the rocks are wet.
-To do this I mix cobalt teal with quinacridone magenta and titanium white which creates a really nice violet hue, I round of the mixture with cobalt blue and desaturate the mix a little by mixing in some burnt umber.
+Next, I focus on painting the reflected light on top of the rocks but also in a manner that gives the illusion that the rocks are wet.
+To do this I mix cobalt teal with quinacridone magenta and titanium white which creates a really nice violet hue, I round off the mixture with cobalt blue and desaturate the mix a little by mixing in some burnt umber.